Top 10 tips for post-mock exam results progress

 By Kate Gibson, Active Revision Course Director

 Studying is only one part of exam success.
-You have to attack revision from all angles and make sure that your whole body contributes.
+You have to tackle revision from all angles and make sure that your whole body contributes.
 A healthy body and mind which is well rested, well fed and fit can support your brain through the tough times ahead much better than one which is exhausted, and lacking in nutrients.
-Your revision needs to be efficient and effective and the best time to start is NOW!
+Your revision needs to be efficient and effective and the best time to start is now.

 1. WHAT ARE YOU MISSING?

 Once you get your mock papers back, read the markers comments carefully and make a list of exactly what you could have done to get a higher grade.
 If the comment is brief or difficult to understand go and talk directly to your teachers.
 Where do your knowledge gaps lie?
 What skills need to be worked on before the real exam?
-Do it this week before you forget!
+Do it this week before you forget.

 2. GET ACTIVE